-The sequence involved the idea of showing the colors of one single day, to echo the idea of time.
-I had the great luck of receiving help from artists Shannon Parayil and Sakina Minnis, who helped me develop this idea.
+The sequence involved the idea of showing the colors of a single day, to echo the idea of time.
+I had the great opportunity of receiving help from artists Shannon Parayil and Sakina Minnis, who helped me with this.

 The title was a really fun and important challenge, because I felt like it had to symbolize the book.
 So I used yellow as the main color because it's a key motif in the novel.
 In fact, the reason why we transition to the title with a rain of yellow flowers, is because of an important moment in the book where there is a rain of yellow flowers.

 This project was animated with a mix of pose to pose animation and After Effects.
 Compositing there allowed me to create appropriate drop shadows and give things a paper feel.